We've Donated Over $218,000 To Environmental and Wildlife Groups

 A Civil Action by Jonathan Harr

-A Civil Action by Jonathan Harr is a tragic account of an attorney and neighbors in Woburn, MA suing WR Grace and Beatrice Foods over the solvent poisons in their wellwater.
+A Civil Action by Jonathan Harr is a dramatic account of the attorney, Jan Schlichtman,and neighbors in Woburn, MA suing WR Grace and Beatrice Foods over the solvent poisons in their well water.
+Eventually, the EPA takes the evidence that Jan marshalled, and forces the polluters to clean up.

 Still the Best Congress Money Can Buy by Philip M. Stern